lk-geimfari/mimesis/docs/foreword.rst

 ------------------------------------

 The problem that **Mimesis** solves and solves it perfectly is generating data.
-When you need to populate database, create beautiful JSON or XML files, anonymize data taken from productive services then **Mimesis** is this is exactly what you need.
+When you need to populate database, create complex structured JSON/XML files, anonymize data taken from productive services then **Mimesis** is this is exactly what you need.